dr-matt-smith/php-symfony3-book/00_content/part01/chapter03.md

 We can see from the above that we have declared a controller method `listAction` in our `StudentController`.
 We can also see that this controller action will be invoked when the webapp receives a HTTP request with the route pattern `/students/list`.

-The logic exectuted by the method is to get the array of `Student` records from an instance of `StudentRepository`, and then to pass this array to be rendered by the Twig template `students/list.html.twig`.
+The logic executed by the method is to get the array of `Student` records from an instance of `StudentRepository`, and then to pass this array to be rendered by the Twig template `students/list.html.twig`.

 ## Creating the Twig template to loop to display all students

-We will now create the Twig template `list.html.twig', in locaton `/app/Resources/views/students`.
+We will now create the Twig template `list.html.twig', in location `/app/Resources/views/students`.

 Figure \ref{students_dir} shows the 2 templates we are about to create in this location.